Introduction

 Using the generic interface, streams are referred to with:

-• A protocol, for example"file", which specifies the kind of stream it is.
-Users can register their own protocols.
+, which specifies the kind of stream it is.
+Users can register their own protocols. - A path, for example to a file on disk.
+This is protocol-specific.

-• And a void * param, which is passed through to the underlying stream implementation, and currently ignored by Synthizer.
+param, which is passed through to the underlying stream implementation, and currently ignored by Synthizer.

 So, for example, you might get a file by: